-This is document created with involvement of the staff, School Parliament, Parent Forum and the Full Governing Body.
+The Home School Agreement is a document created with involvement of the staff, School Parliament, Parent Forum and the Full Governing Body.

-Visitors and Educational Visits

-Children show respect to visitors around the school and are encouraged to act politely and courteously.
+Visitors and Educational Visits: Children show respect to visitors around the school and are encouraged to act politely and courteously.
 When off the school site the children are expected to behave to the same high standards as if they were at school.